"Roads were made for journeys not destinations"

 Alternating stretches of towering pines followed by electric green foresty bushes disrupted by bounteous tea gardens and not to forget the roads that bend at every nook - makes one stretch that hand to turn off the AC and roll those windows down!

 A ray of light seeps in through the gap in between the thick foliage that wraps the forest.
 I stare in awe forgetting to grab that camera but not forgetting to seal the scene in the mind.
 These scenes follow us until we reach Gudalur.
 Just when we thought that we crossed the green spaces and reached the concrete ones – a surprise awaited us after we crossed Gudalur city.

 Just before we link to Mudumalai Forest Reserve, an entire stretch of the road is beautifully lined with overgrown bamboo trees which forms a natural green canopy!
 The smooth dark tarmac contrasting perfectly with the green and brown bamboo forest – truly a feast for eyes!!

 Again, small humps greet us in regular intervals – first in Mudumalai Forest and next in Bandipur National Park.
 This time around, just after Gundlupet, instead of going straight, take a left towards Chamarajanagar and proceed towards Kollegala, Malavalli and then to Bangalore.
 A huge advantage of this detour is to avoid Mysore Road.
-As the daylight fades, the traffic on Mysore road soars and it becomes miserably painful to drive back home with staggering speed.
+As the daylight fades, the traffic on Mysore to Ooty road soars and it becomes miserably painful to drive back home with staggering speed.
 On the contrary, the roads on this beautiful state highway are more quaint and welcoming with occasional spurts of flower plantations in the sides of the road!

 Have you been on any of these routes?
 How was your experience?
 Share it with us in the comment box below!